UK Brexit the British are coming

 The impact of UK Brexit on the Netherlands

 I’ve had a few smug comments from Dutch people I know about Brexit, but before you get too comfortable, where do you think that many of those who voted to remain will end up?
-For the next two years, UK passport holders can still take advantage of unrestricted freedom of movement within the EU.
-There’s already discussions on social media about mass migration from the UK of remain voters to another European country.
+Until December 2020, UK passport holders can still take advantage of unrestricted freedom of movement within the EU.
+There are already discussions on social media about mass migration from the UK of remain voters to another European country.
 So where to go?
 A number of countries have been considered including:

 Nederland mijn nieuwe vaderland

 So obviously there’s only one choice for Brits that wish to leave the UK.
-A country famous for its (alleged) tolerance.
+A country that is famous for its (alleged) tolerance.
 A place where everyone speaks English.
 Well almost everyone, and if they don’t, that’s ok.
-Simply shout as loud as you can, while speaking as slowly as if addressing a three year old.
+Simply shout as loud as you can, while speaking as slowly as if addressing a three-year-old.
 “HELLO CAN YOU TELL ME WHERE I CAN HAVE A MASSAGE WITH A HAPPY ENDING?
 WHAT DID YOU SAY?
 ROT OP?
 YES THANK YOU, WELL ROT OP TO YOU TOO”

 The Netherlands is the perfect country for British people looking to start a new life and turn their backs on the morons that voted for leaving the European Union.